DJDanl/cpp-docs.pt-br/docs/standard-library/list-class.md

 ### <a name="remarks"></a>Comentários

-Se o valor retornado **begin** for atribuído a uma `const_iterator`, os elementos no objeto da lista não poderão ser modificados.
-Se o valor retornado **begin** for atribuído a um **iterador**, os elementos no objeto da lista poderão ser modificados.
+Se o valor de retorno `begin` for atribuído a um `const_iterator`, os elementos no objeto da lista não podem ser modificados.
+Se o valor de retorno `begin` for atribuído a um `iterator`, os elementos no objeto da lista podem ser modificados.

 ### <a name="example"></a>Exemplo